Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem

-Table~\ref{tab:valnetperf} shows the validation performance for the value networks.
-Since the value DNN is performing a regression, we swap CCE for the mean squared error (MSE) and provide the mean absolute error (MAE) instead of the accuracy.
-We run DLTS with the best performing policy network from each instance size.
-As in the case of the policy networks using the CCE criterion, the MSE score correlates with the DLTS gap we find.
-However, in contrast to the case of the policy networks, the larger networks result in nearly the same performance as the ``medium'' sized networks.
+Table~\ref{tab:valnetperf} shows the validation performance for the bounding networks.
+Since the bounding DNN is performing a regression, we swap CCE for the mean squared error (MSE) and provide the mean absolute error (MAE) instead of the accuracy.
+As in the case of the branching networks using the CCE criterion, the MSE score correlates with the DLTS gap we find.
+However, in contrast to the case of the branching networks, the larger networks result in nearly the same performance as the ``medium'' sized networks.